SeewooLi/IRTest/cran-comments.md

 ## Resubmission
-This is a resubmission.
 In this version I have:

-* Explained all acronyms in the description text.

-* Added references in the description text which describe the methods in the package.

-* Unwrapped the examples from \donttest{}.

-* Altered functions from cat() to message() to generate suppressible messages.
+* Added option for ability parameter ML estimation of dichotomous data.

+* Made fixed-parameter data Generation available.

 ## Test environments